microsoftgraph/microsoft-graph-docs/api-reference/beta/api/reportroot_yammeractivitycounts.md

-# Get YammerActivityCounts report
+# YammerActivityCounts function

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Get a Yammer activity counts report.
+Get the trend of the amount of Yammer activity going on in your organization.
+You can understand the split of messages posted, read, or liked.

 > **Note:** For details about different report views and names, see [Office 365 Reports - Yammer Activity](https://support.office.com/client/Yammer-activity-c7c9f938-5b8e-4d52-b1a2-c7c32cb2312a).